geospace-code/matlab-stdlib/Readme.md

 Matlab users coming from other languages often notice the missing functionality contained within this user-developed, unofficial "stdlib" for Matlab.
 These system "sys", file I/O "fileio" and HDF5/NetCDF "hdf5nc" function are useful across several of our own and others projects.

-Selftests can be run from that matlab-stdlib/ directory:
+Self-tests can be run from that matlab-stdlib/ directory:

 ```matlab
 runtests('stdlib.tests')